 The second way to make this increase has a more decorative look.
 The bars are not as visible and the line next to those bars looks a lot like a wheat sheaf or a braid.

 Unfortunately, this way of making a bar increase is not so popular.
 In fact, I couldn’t find any information about this technique in any knitting books I own, and there seems to be no mentioning of this way in online resources.
 I’m sure many knitters thought of making an increase that is opposite to KFB but probably I just couldn’t find any details about their discovery.

 Since I don’t know any other names for this increase, it seems to be logical to call it KBF (Knit Back and Front).

 Let’s see how we can make both versions of the bar increase step by step.
-If you are a visual learner, you can watch all steps explained below in this video tutorial.

 Both these methods will work well in cases when you need to increase stitches in every round of a seamless project.
 I used KFB to form the sleeves of the Everyday Tee and I love that the fabric was not puckered or otherwise distorted by such steep shaping.